oven-sh/bun/README.md

 db.loadExtension("myext");
 ```

 If you're on macOS, you will need to first use a custom SQLite install (you can install with homebrew).
-By default, bun uses Apple's propietary build of SQLite because it benchmarks about 50% faster.
+By default, bun uses Apple's proprietary build of SQLite because it benchmarks about 50% faster.
 However, they disabled extension support, so you will need to have a custom build of SQLite to use extensions on macOS.

 ```ts
 import { Database } from "bun:sqlite";